developeroka/shortit/README.md

 # How to use it in linux
-first you can add your wanted urls with their short keys into the script then you should set shorter.py as an executable file with this command :
+first you can add your wanted urls with their short keys into the script then you should set shorter.py as an executable file

-    $ chmod +x shorter.py

 # NOW
-add shorter.py to your 'bin' folder to access it from everywhere

-forexample with this command the google page has pop up:
+with this command the google page has pop up:

     $ shorter -w gogol